z3ch5/nordvpn-polybar/README.md

 # nordvpn-polybar
-This is just polybar module to make you feel cool connecting nordvpn, using openpyn (python script helper) I used a lot of menus in the module, so that people can have a lot of configurations
+This is just polybar module to make you feel cool connecting nordvpn, using openpyn (python script helper) I used a lot of menus in the module, so that people can have a lot of configurations.

+# Features:
+Most of openpyn features are supported which are:
+-Connecting to all countries Nordvpn has.
+-Protocols: TCP or UDP.
+-Server types: Dedicated, P2P, Onion over VPN, Double VPN, Anti DDoS, Dedicated IP Servers

-Dependencies:
+# Dependencies:
 -Polybar<br />
 -Python3<br />
 -openpyn<br />